analogdevicesinc/libsmu/README.md

 #### Building libsmu

-Build dependencies are cmake, pkgconfig, and libusb-1.0.
-To build and install the library and command line application use the following steps:
+Build dependencies are cmake, pkgconfig, boost (headers only), and libusb-1.0.
+To build and install the library and command line application use the following
+steps:

 Clone the repo:
 ```